Inspired Minds: Summer Camp Digital Strategy

 The Problem:

-Inspired Mind’s immediate business goal was to fill the waitlists for Summer 2026 Children’s art and theatre camps.
-However, because their digital ecosystem is weak, they can't support their goal.
-While they have active social media campaigns, specifically on Facebook, and a functional website, they faced several challenges: limited local search visibility, technical website issues affecting mobile users, and a noticeable drop-off between social media engagement and website conversion.
+Inspired Minds' immediate business goal was to fill waitlists for their Summer 2026 children's art and theatre camps.
+However, a fragmented digital ecosystem has made it difficult to support that goal.
+While the center maintains active social media campaigns on Facebook and a functional website, it faces several challenges: limited local search visibility, technical issues affecting mobile users, and a notable drop-off between social media engagement and website conversions.

-Early analytics suggested that their core audience is parents in and around Buda, Texas, specifically mothers ages 24-54 who are actively searching for camps for their children and/or after-school activities.
-The challenge in this case was not a lack of interest but a breakdown in translating that interest into confident online sign-ups.
+Early analytics identified their core audience as parents in and around Buda, Texas, particularly mothers ages 24 to 54 who are actively searching for summer camps or after-school activities for their children.
+The challenge was not a lack of interest, but a breakdown in translating that interest into confident online sign-ups.
+This led to the central research question:

-How might we improve Inspired Minds' digital performance so that parents can easily discover their summer camps, trust their offerings, and successfully convert to summer camp registrations?
+How might we improve Inspired Minds' digital performance so that parents can easily discover their summer camps, trust their offerings, and successfully convert to registrations?

 My Role and Responsibilities: